khujara/practice/README.md

 1- launch build.bat (in the src folder)

-2- make sure that the asset package and the executable are in the same folder
+2- make sure that the asset package, the 'shaders' folder and the executable are in the same folder

 ## Keyboard shortcuts :
 - 'S' : Switch from Opengl renderer to Software renderer